meganz/MEGAcmd/UserGuide.md

 This document relates to MEGAcmd version 0.9.9.

 ### What is it
 A command line tool to work with your MEGA account and files.
 The intent is to offer all the MEGA account functionality via command line.
 You can run it in [interactive](#interactive) mode where it processes all commands directly, or you can run its [scriptable](#scriptable) commands from your favourite Linux or Mac shell such as bash, or you can even run its commands in a Windows command prompt.
-You can also use its scriptable commands in scripts on any of those platforms.
+And of course you can write scripts using those scriptable commands.

 Here is an example of downloading a file using MEGAcmd.
 In this case we are downloading a file specified by a public link, which does not require being logged in: <p>
 ```
 mega-get https://mega.nz/#F!ABcD1E2F!gHiJ23k-LMno45PqrSTUvw /path/to/local/folder
 ```

-And here is an example of uploading a file using MEGAcmd, and making a link to share it for a limited time. <p>
+And here is an example of uploading a file using MEGAcmd, and making a link available to share it, that will expire after 10 minutes.<p>
 ```
 mega-put /path/to/my/temporary_resource /exportedstuff/
 mega-export -a  /exportedstuff/temporary_resource --expire=10M | awk '{print $4}'